Monday, January 25, 2016

 I spent time at the Birmingham Zoo, at the Vulcan, and at the Space and Rocket Center with family.

-I went back to the doctor for my six-week check-up and the doctor said I could go back to work.
+I went back to the doctor for my six-week check-up, and the doctor said I could go back to work.

 🎢1972-1997 Opryland Theme Park

-Opryland Theme Parked opened June 30,1972 and the park closed December 31,1997
+Opryland Theme Park opened June 30,1972, and the park closed December 31,1997

-Our family would visit Opryland Theme Park at least once or even twice a year, until the park closed in 1997.
+Our family would visit Opryland Theme Park at least once, and sometimes twice, each year, until the park closed in 1997.

-When we first started going to Opryland the boys were too small to ride the big roller coasters.
+When we first started going to Opryland, the boys were too small to ride the big roller coasters.

-We would ride the Flume Zoom a log ride that would seat up to six people in Hill Country.
+We would ride the Flume Zoom, a log ride that seats up to six people, in Hill Country.
 No one wanted to sit up front because they would get wet.

-In Big Hill Country we would hop aboard the Thunder Switch train and ride to El Paso Station to the American west.
+In Big Hill Country, we would hop aboard the Thunder Switch train and ride to El Paso Station in the American West

-Sometimes we would take the New Orleans Sky ride which travel from one side of the park to the other.
+Sometimes we would take the New Orleans Sky ride, which travels from one side of the park to the other.

-We spent the majority of the time at Opryland Theme park watching Country Music Shows
+We spent most of our time at Opryland Theme Park watching Country Music Shows.

-As the kids got older they would ride the timber topper coaster.
-In 1979 the coaster was renamed the Rock n’ Roller coaster.
+As the kids got older, they would ride the timber topper coaster.
+In 1979, the coaster was renamed the Rock' n' Roller Coaster.
 This coaster shot out of the station into a single loop, climbing into a double loop and back to the station with a quick stop.
-There was always long lines for this ride.
+There were always long lines for this ride.

 The boys always enjoyed driving the antique cars called the tin Lizzies.
-The car would hold up to four people and the boys always wanted to be the driver so sometime we would ride in separate cars or ride over and over so each could get a chance to be the driver.
-The tin Lizzie was on a track so no matter what kind of driver you were you were always coming back to the station safely.
+The vehicle would hold up to four people, and the boys always wanted to be the driver, so sometimes we would ride in separate cars or ride over and over so each could get a chance to be the driver.
+The tin Lizzie was on a track, so no matter what kind of driver you were, you were always coming back to the station safely.

-The kids also enjoyed the little deuce cope it was an enclosed float ride.
-The lakeside area was home to the kiddy rides and the old millstream where we would get into a boat that took us around the lake it was on a track.
+The kids also enjoyed the little deuce, a closed float ride.
+The lakeside area was home to the kiddy rides and the old millstream, where we would get into a boat that took us around the lake on a track.

-The barnstormer was a Bio Airplane sky ride and it was next to the old millstream.
+The barnstormer was a biplane sky ride, and it was next to the old millstream.

-In the state fair was the petting zoo where the kids could pet and feed the animals.
+At the state fair was the petting zoo, where the kids could pet and feed the animals.

-We also enjoyed The Tennessee Waltz swing, which was my favorite.
+We also enjoyed the Tennessee Waltz swing, which was my favorite.

-The kids love the bumper cars where they could run into each other.
+The kids love the bumper cars, where they can run into each other.

-There were endless carnival games for the kids to play and I always tried to steer them away from this area because it cost more money.
+There were endless carnival games for the kids to play, and I always tried to steer them away from this area because it cost more money.

-The Wall-Bash cannon ball was one of the kid’s favorite coasters.
+The Wall-Bash cannonball was one of the kids' favorite coasters.

 It flipped over twice.